abingdonpta/abingdonpta/content/docs/budget/_index.md

 ### 🌯 Spirit Nights

 Spirit Nights are scheduled by the PTA at select restaurants and businesses in our area during which they donate a percentage of proceeds back to the PTA.
-We have not done this for awhile but we intend to do so once our tax exemption is reinstated.

 ## 🎓 Educational Programs